mist64/cbmbus_doc/3 Commodore DOS.md

 Without an explicit number, the next free buffer in the device's RAM will be allocated.
 It will stay allocated until the channel is closed.

-Reading from the channel gets a byte from the buffer, and writing to the channel put a byte into the buffer.
+Reading from the channel gets a byte from the buffer, and writing to the channel puts a byte into the buffer.
 Every buffer comes with a "buffer pointer" that points to the next byte to be read or written.
 When creating a buffer, the buffer pointer is set to 1 instead of 0, so reading or writing would skip the first byte in the buffer.
 (The reason for this is the `B-R`/`B-W` API described later.)

 The buffer pointer can be set to any position within the buffer with the `B-P` command.